websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

    ```

 1. Build and deploy your Liferay service using either Jenkins or the CLI tool.
 See [Overview of the DXP Cloud Deployment Workflow](https://learn.liferay.com/dxp-cloud/latest/en/build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.html) for more information.

+   When processed, the key is relocated to the `opt/liferay/osgi/modules` folder, and Liferay generates a corresponding license file in the `opt/liferay/data/license` folder.

 1. Verify your key has successfully deployed to your Project's Liferay service via the service logs: